erhant/circomkit/README.md

   });

   it('should NOT verify a wrong multiplication', async () => {
-    // just give a prime number as the public signal, assuming none of the inputs are 1 await circuit.expectVerificationFail(fullProof.proof, ['13']);
+    // just give a prime number as the output, assuming none of the inputs are 1 await circuit.expectVerificationFail(fullProof.proof, ['13']);
   });
 });